 Bach’s argument for the latte factor goes something like this: The key to success is to make investing automatic.
 If you have a small sum deducted from each paycheck and put it into investments, and those investments continue to bring in money year after year, then after 40 years, you’ll have enough to be financially independent.

 However, finding a small amount to set aside for investing is hard when you’re living paycheck to paycheck.
-Bach argues that the easiest way to do it is to stop squandering money on small, unnecessary expenses, like your morning latte.
-In an interview with CNBC, Bach crunches the numbers and calculates that if you stop spending $5 on your daily dose of caffeine and funnel that money into investments earning a 10% return, in 40 years, you’ll have close to $950,000.
+Bach says the best way to do it is to stop wasting money on little things like your morning latte.
+In an interview with CNBC, Bach calculates that if you redirect $5 per day from coffee into investments earning a 10% return, in 40 years you’ll have close to $950,000.

-Bach stresses that this principle isn’t only about lattes —it applies equally to any small, unnoticed expense in your budget.
-For instance, maybe you don’t drink coffee, but you spend $50 a week going out to lunch.
-Or maybe you spend $6 a day on cigarettes or $50 a month on cable TV.
-Bach has added a latte factor calculator to his website to help you figure out how much your own particular indulgence is costing you.
+Bach stresses that this principle isn’t only about lattes — it applies equally to any small, unnoticed expense in your budget.
+For instance, maybe you spend $50 per week going out to lunch or $6 per day on cigarettes or $50 per month on cable TV.
+Bach has added a latte factor calculator to his website to show how much your own particular indulgence is costing you.

 The Problems With the Latte Factor

 In principle, Bach’s insight is a sound one.
-After all, small regular expenses do add up over time, and small regular investments can do the same.
+Small, regular expenses do add up over time, after all, and small, regular investments can do the same.
 In theory, diverting money from one to the other should be a good way to build wealth.

 But other financial experts, such as Olen and Ramit Sethi of I Will Teach You to be Rich, say this idea just doesn’t work in practice.
 In the first place, Bach’s math is more than a little fuzzy.
 It’s also based on an unrealistic picture of how struggling Americans spend their money.